Kristof-K/IDR-on-GEFCom14/README.md

 order to predict the conditional distribution of the response variable.

-The Global Energy Forecasting Competition 2014 (GEFCom14) was an international forecasting competition demanding from its participants to predict the {1,2,3,...,99}% quantiles of energy load and price and solar and wind power production in specific scenarios.
+The Global Energy Forecasting Competition 2014 (GEFCom14) was an international forecasting competition demanding from its participants to predict the {1,2,3,...,99}% quantiles of energy load and price and solar and wind power production in specific scenarios and providing data.

 References